Bioorganic and Medicinal Chemistry Reports

 Any manuscript submitted, soon to be submitted or in press at any other journal will not be considered by Bioorganic & Medicinal Chemistry Reports, and it is authors responsibility to inform the Editor of Bioorganic & Medicinal Chemistry Reports if such event exists.
 If the submitted manuscript is a revised version of a previously rejected by BMCR, the authors must indicate previous submission in their cover letter and explain the reason/changes that they made in the revised one.

 The Ethical Guidelines for Publication in Journals and Reviews issued by the European Association of Chemical and Molecular Sciences are applied by Bioorganic & Medicinal Chemistry Reports.
-Authors of all the manuscripts submitted to BMCR automatically accept the guidelines given in the Ethical Guidelines for Publication in Journals and Reviews and the authors have to provide the ethical board approvoment document informations ( the number and date and ethical board name of ethical approval) in the main text of manuscript and related data should be available in supporting information file of manuscript, if neccesseary or requested by the editorial office.
-The following studies strongly needs ethical board approval eg. any of in vivo studieson any animal and human body, studies of endagered species in the nature, information about the people including any kind of survey data etc. For detail please see the COPE guidelines.
+Authors of all the manuscripts submitted to BMCR automatically accept the guidelines given in the Ethical Guidelines for Publication in Journals and Reviews and the authors have to provide the ethical board approved document informations ( the number and date and ethical board name of ethical approval) in the main text of manuscript and related data should be available in supporting information file of manuscript, if necessary or requested by the editorial office.
+The following studies strongly needs ethical board approval eg. any of in vivo studies on any animal and human body, studies of endangered species in nature, information about the people including any kind of survey data etc. For detail please see the COPE guidelines.

 It is a condition of publication that authors vest or license copyright in their articles, including abstracts, in ACG Publications.
 This enables us to ensure full copyright protection and to disseminate the article, and the Journal, to the widest possible readership in electronic formats as appropriate.
-Authors must accept the articles published in the journal for free in all around of world.
-To read and download of published papers is free for the scientific purposes.
+Authors must accept the articles published in the journal for free all around the world.
+To read and download published papers is free for scientific purposes.

 Supplementary materials could be sent together with manuscript submission such as spectra, video, Picture etc.